ZeroXLR/natural-numbers-gitbook/Peano.md

     <ol start="4">
         <li>if $$\phi$$ is an unary property such that $$\phi(0)$$ is true and for every $$n\in{{N}}$$, $$\phi(n)$$ implies $$\phi(S(n))$$, then $$\phi$$ is true for all of $${{N}}$$</li>
     </ol>

-I end this chapter with a word of caution about the informal set notation that I have been using.
-Until now, I have been implicitly assuming that one can make sets such as $$\{n\in{{N}}:\ \phi(n)\}$$ for arbitrary properties $$\phi$$.
-Strictly speaking, this cannot be true lest one wants to fall victim to [Russell's Paradox](https://en.wikipedia.org/wiki/Russell's_paradox).
-Informal set theory largely ignores this subtlety and, most of the time, it is inconsequential to the theory being developed.
-However, it is still worthwhile keeping it in mind in any rigorous study of math.